-The City of Sydney works with Aboriginal and Torres Strait Islander people and the City's Aboriginal and Torres Strait Islander Advisory Panel, consistent with the Principles of Cooperation signed between the City of Sydney and the Metropolitan Aboriginal Land Council in 2006.
+The City of Sydney works with, and has achieved much with Aboriginal and Torres Strait Islander people and the City's Aboriginal and Torres Strait Islander Advisory Panel, consistent with the Principles of Cooperation signed between the City of Sydney and the Metropolitan Aboriginal Land Council in 2006.
 The City is deeply committed to Reconciliation in partnership with its Aboriginal and Torres Strait Islander peoples.

-Sustainable Sydney 2030-2050 Continuing the Vision recognises Sydney's Aboriginal heritage and contemporary Aboriginal and Torres Strait Islander cultures.
-The Aboriginal and Torres Strait Islander communities in the City were extensively consulted for Sustainable Sydney 2030-2050 Continuing the Vision.
+Sustainable Sydney 2030 recognises Sydney's Aboriginal heritage and contemporary Aboriginal and Torres Strait Islander cultures.
+The Aboriginal and Torres Strait Islander communities in the City were extensively consulted for Sustainable Sydney 2030.
 The City of Sydney is committed to acknowledging, sharing and celebrating a living culture in the heart of our city.